happyherp/self-dev/docs/github-token-setup.md

 # GitHub Token Setup for SIP (Self-Improving Program)

-This document provides step-by-step instructions for creating a GitHub Personal Access Token (PAT) with the minimal permissions required for the SIP project.
+This document provides step-by-step instructions for creating a **Fine-Grained Personal Access Token** that gives SIP access to only the specific repository you choose.

 ## 🎯 **Why You Need This Token**